 To set yourself up for success at uni from the get-go, it’s important to decide how to structure your course.

-Many universities are designed for flexibility.
+University courses are more often than not designed for flexibility.
 You can choose to study full-time or part-time.
 You can create a timetable that works around your schedule and opt for blended learning or night classes.
 You can even study entire courses online.

 Plan, plan, plan